 Aside from the above benefits, I use NAC prior to having my clients do anti-microbial gut healing protocols because it may break down biofilms that hide and protect parasites and yeast in the gut.
 I recommend using NAC 2 weeks prior to an herbal protocol (such as a candida cleanse), then you can continue to use it during the protocol for additional biofilm and liver support.

-How to Use NAC
+How to Use N-Acetyl Cysteine

 NAC is very safe, well-tolerated, inexpensive, and has few, if any, side effects.
 At high doses it may nausea, vomiting, diarrhea and constipation.
 Use caution if you are taking nitroglycerin and related medications because NAC may act as an additional vasodilator.